zahraadaher/muograph/README.md

 Users can find ready to use scattering density algorihms as well as samples of simulated data.

 While curently being at a preliminary stage, this library is designed to be extended by users, whom are invited to implement their favorite reconstruction, material inference or image processing algorithms.

+If you are interested in using this library seriously, please contact us; we would love to hear if you have a specific use-case you wish to work on.

 <p align="center">
   <img src="https://drive.google.com/uc?id=1m1e9KE8Ei6cQRzPsp-W47o0uZvFO0Nb3" />